-Following more than a decade of extensive research, it is clear that beta carotene helps to protect the body against many types of cancer.
+Following more than a decade of extensive research, it is clear that beta-carotene helps to protect the body against many types of cancer.
 As Gaby and Singh report, more than 50 epidemiological studies have established this connection.
 With lung cancer, in particular, the evidence of beta-carotene's protective effects has been strong and consistent.
-The incidence of cancer in other sites -including the stomach, esophagus, digestive tract and cervix- also has been firmly correlated with low beta-carotene levels.31 With that in mind, here's a brief summary of the research on beta-carotene and specific cancer sites:
+The incidence of cancer in other sites-including the stomach, esophagus, digestive tract and cervix-also has been firmly correlated with low beta-carotene levels.30 offered significant protection but that preformed vitamin A (from animal sources) was not associated with the incidence of cancer.